-In addition to the objectives specified above, all relevant overlay, Auckland-wide and zone objectives apply in this precinct in addition to the following:
+All relevant overlay, Auckland-wide and zone objectives apply in this precinct in addition to the following:

-- (3) Subdivision and development occur in a comprehensive and integrated way that provides for a compatible mix of residential living, housing typologies and locations designed to increase housing supply and to support passenger rail. - (4) Development makes efficient use of land based on a series of walkable neighbourhoods and mixed-use areas in close proximity to passenger transport, local centres and open space. - (5) Development of at least six storeys is enabled within the mapped walkable catchment, while also achieving a high-quality built environment.

-- (6) Subdivision and development are sensitive to the precinct's natural ecological values which are a significant feature of the precinct's development. - (7) Subdivision and development are integrated with transport networks and provides a well-connected internal street network supporting pedestrian, cycle and public transport use along with facilities to promote use of public transport, including rail. - (8) Subdivision and development in the precinct will not adversely impact on the safe and efficient operation of the adjoining state highway network or the National Grid Corridor (GLN-DEV-A). - (9) Adverse effects of stormwater runoff are avoided or mitigated through incorporating the use of water sensitive design principles and restrictions on impervious areas for high density residential areas. - (10) Subdivision of the precinct will facilitate restoration of riparian margins. - (11) Provision is made for the continued operation and development of the existing college and its associated activities within the precinct.
+- (1) Subdivision and development occur in a comprehensive and integrated way that provides for a compatible mix of residential living, housing typologies and locations designed to increase housing supply and to support passenger rail. - (2) Development makes efficient use of land based on a series of walkable neighbourhoods and mixed-use areas in close proximity to passenger transport, local centres and open space. - (3) Development of at least six storeys is enabled within the mapped walkable catchment, while also achieving a high-quality built environment. - (4) Subdivision and development are sensitive to the precinct's natural ecological values which are a significant feature of the precinct's development. - (5) Subdivision and development are integrated with transport networks and provides a well-connected internal street network supporting pedestrian, cycle and public transport use along with facilities to promote use of public transport, including rail. - (6) Subdivision and development in the precinct will not adversely impact on the safe and efficient operation of the adjoining state highway network or the National Grid Corridor (GLN-DEV-A). - (7) Adverse effects of stormwater runoff are avoided or mitigated through incorporating the use of water sensitive design principles and restrictions on impervious areas for high density residential areas. - (8) Subdivision of the precinct will facilitate restoration of riparian margins. - (9) Provision is made for the continued operation and development of the existing college and its associated activities within the precinct.